lazybytez/otaku-index/README.md

 ## Developer:

-If you want to run symfony commands please do so in the php docker container:
+1. If you want to run symfony commands please do so in the php docker container:
 ```bash
 docker-compose exec -u www-data php <command>
 ```

+2. If you want to look at the database you can so do with phpmyadmin [localhost:8889](http://localhost:8889)

 ## Contributing